-Scripps treats more colon cancer patients than any other in San Diego County.
+Scripps Cancer Center treats more colon cancer patients than any other in San Diego County.
 Our experience in diagnosing and treating the disease is unmatched locally and statewide.
-U.S. News & World Report has ranked Scripps Memorial Hospital La Jolla and Scripps Green Hospital among the best in the nation for gastroenterology and gastrointestinal surgery, including colon cancer and other intestinal cancers.
+U.S. News & World Report has ranked Scripps Memorial Hospital La Jolla and Scripps Green Hospital among the best in the nation for gastroenterology and gastrointestinal surgery.

 We offer the most sophisticated treatments, including minimally invasive laparoscopic surgery, robotic-assisted surgery and advanced radiology therapies that zero in on gastrointestinal cancer.
 Our multidisciplinary, collaborative board of cancer specialists reviews every patient’s care plan to ensure you receive the best possible care from diagnosis to recovery.

 Colon cancer is an intestinal cancer that starts in the cells that line the wall of the colon (large intestine).
 Colon cancer also may be called colorectal cancer, but if the cancer develops in the lower part of the colon, it is called rectal cancer.

 Colorectal cancer is the third most common cancer diagnosed in both men and women in the United States (excluding skin cancer).
 The risk of developing colorectal cancer is about 1 in 21 for men and about 1 in 23 for women.
 Fortunately, when colorectal cancer is found early, treatment has a high success rate.

 Most types of colon cancer begin as a growth called a polyp, which forms on the inner lining of the colon wall.
 Over time, some polyps can become cancerous.
 The two main types of colon polyps include: